 Applications that are found to be invalid will be rejected and risk missing the opportunity to resubmit a valid application and take advantage of the transitional arrangements.

 You can continue to abstract water at the same quantities you abstracted between 1 January 2011 and 31 December 2017 until we have reached a decision on your application.

 How do I make an application for a transitional water resources licence?

-Details on the information you must include in your application will be provided within the form and guidance note.
+Details on the information you must include in your application are provided within the form and guidance note

 Some applications may have to be advertised.
 If this applies to your application, you will need to pay a £100 administration fee to advertise your application in the local newspaper plus the cost of the advert.

 We will let you know if we are able to grant you a licence(s) and explain our decision.
 Any licence granted will contain the conditions you must follow to legally abstract.

 Due to the high number of applications we expect to receive we will aim to check and acknowledge your application within three months of receipt.